star star star star star_half

 Expanding the Donor Pool for Renal Transplantation

-New strategies have been implemented to expand the donor pool, especially for kidney transplants.
-Extended criteria donors (ECD) are defined as; either donors >60yrs or donors 50-59yrs with two or more comorbidities (hypertension, serum creatinine >150, or cerebrovascular disease).
+New strategies have been implemented to expand the donor pool.
+Extended criteria donors (ECD) are defined as; either donors >60yrs or donors 50-59yrs with two or more of the following comorbidities: hypertension, serum creatinine >150, or cerebrovascular disease.
+The kidneys of extended criteria donors may be used in selected recipients.

 For living kidney transplantation, kidney sharing schemes have been started to solve the incompatibility of donor-recipient pairs.
 One or more pairs that are not directly compatible are matched and paired exchange transplants take place.